-We're Phillippa Greenwood and Martine O'Callaghan, and we founded Coolcanals in 2008.
+We're Phillippa Greenwood and Martine O'Callaghan, and we published our first Coolcanals book in 2009.
 We like to think Coolcanals is at the cutting edge of canal book publishing.

 The 'cool' in canals cherishes the amazing living heritage of Britain's canals for today's leisure time, on the water and along the towpath.
 We know canals aren't only about great narrowboat holidays.
 There's walking, cycling, canoeing, days out, sightseeing, wildlife, heritage... a haven on our doorstep away from it all.

 We're incurable towpath tourists, ambling and rambling the canals from Cornwall to Scotland, and our passion for canals unashamedly fills our books with personal recommendations and inspiration we'd like to share.